-

 The space view is a visual representation of the contents of a space.
 It allows you to present the same cards arranged in different ways, depending on what you need at the time.
 For example, a space view can look like a calendar, a table, or a mind map.

+There are 10 different space views types in KanBo.
 Depending on the view you select, the space content is displayed as follows.
-There are 7 different types of views:
+See space views of our Green Week space example in the video below.

 Kanban view – A collection of cards grouped horizontally.
 Ideal for task status tracking.
 An additional option is the Kanban Swimlanes, which is a two-dimensional view of card grouping (vertical and horizontal).